mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/deploy-kaptain/index.md

 1. Select **Applications** from the sidebar menu.

 1. Type Kaptain in the **Applications** search bar.
-If Kaptain is not available in the UI, add Kaptain to your DKP catalog as stated in the [prerequisite section](#prerequisite).
+If Kaptain is not available in the UI, add Kaptain to your DKP catalog as stated in the [prerequisites section](#prerequisites).

 1. Select the three dot menu > **Enable**, in the Kaptain tile.
     The `Enable Workspace Catalog Application` page is displayed.